KevinRapa/Lethe/README.md

 <a href="https://www.youtube.com/watch?v=eakoveN4eI0">A humble trailer made by a friend</a><br>

 To play, just run Lethe.jar.
 Make sure to keep the .jar executable together with the data folder.
-You may move the shortcut wherever you'd like, of course.

-Make sure you have the latest version of Java before running.
+Make sure you have the latest version of Java before running, <a href="https://www.java.com/en/">available here</a>.
 This application requires a screen resolution of at least 1024 x 768 to play properly.

 This is a text-based game, or interactive fiction, which bridges the